-DIY Halloween decorations don’t need to cost a pretty penny.
-Fallen branches, some tall grass, and stalks of weeds make up this DIY witches’ broom.
+DIY Halloween decorations don't need to cost a pretty penny.
+Fallen branches, some tall grass, and stalks of weeds make up this DIY witches' broom.
 The materials basically cost you nothing!
-This project is a perfect way to turn some trash into a treasure.
+These cheap outdoor Halloween decorations are the perfect way to turn some trash into a treasure.

 22. Skull Vase

 Looking for a chic way to spook up your Halloween party?
 Check out this sophisticated skull vase décor, which is made using a foam skull and some paint.
 Honestly, I think the finished product looks like an expensive designer piece.
 This is for anyone who wants to put some oomph into their Halloween festivities.